World Ballet Day

-World Ballet Day is an annual celebration of ballet held since 2014 in October.
+World Ballet Day is an annual celebration of ballet held since 2014 in October or November.
 It is a collaboration between major ballet companies around the world, which stream live video of their behind-the-scenes preparations in their respective time zones.
 Other companies and schools hold local celebrations.
 Lead co-producer is the Royal Opera House, Covent Garden, London.

 The companies which contribute to the live stream are: